benckx/liquibase-jooq-codegen-example/README.md

 conn.commit()
 ```

-At this point, you have a H2 in-memory database containing your Liquibase definition, in this example it means you have
+At this point, we have an H2 in-memory database containing our Liquibase definition (i.e. 1 table named `person`).
-a database with 1 table.

 We then connect to this H2 database with jOOQ to generate the DAO code: